Reasons for retirement

 If you choose to retire earlier than your normal pension age (NPA) your pension benefits may be reduced for earlier payment, although there are protections in place for some members of staff who were members of the scheme prior to October 2006 and who qualified for the 85 year rule protections.

-The table below provides details of the percentage reductions that would be applied to your pension benefits, the percentage to be applied depends on the number of years before your Normal Retirement Age you access your pension.
+Details of the percentage reductions that would be applied to your pension benefits can be found here.
+The percentage to be applied depends on the number of years before your Normal Retirement Age you access your pension.

 85 year rule explained